nietras/dotnet-proposals/span-contains-overlaps.md

 ```

 ### Open Questions
 Naming is still open.
-Especially, I am concerned with `Contains`
-being confused with checking if values are contained and not
-whether the slice/span is contained.
-To be explicit we could
-name these `OverlapsSlice`/`ContainsSlice`.
+Especially, I am concerned with `Contains` being confused with checking if values are contained and not whether the slice/span is contained.
+To be explicit we could name these `OverlapsSlice`/`ContainsSlice`.

-Could this API be expressed differently, perhaps with an all
-encompassing `Overlap` method returning an enum?
+Could this API be expressed differently, perhaps with an all encompassing `Overlap` method returning an enum?
 Performance downsides?

 Should the method return `true` or `false` if one or both of the spans are empty?

 ### Updates
 None yet.

+cc: @ektrah @mgravell @ahsonkhan @shiftylogic @jkotas